purpleclay/gitz/docs/git/push.md

 }
 ```

-## Pushing all local branches :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+## Pushing all local branches :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 To push changes spread across multiple branches back to the remote in a single atomic operation, use the `WillAllBranches` option: